sdr-enthusiasts/docker-planefence/README.md

 #### Applying your setup

+##### Applying Web Configuration C=changes

+- Generally, if you make changes in the Web Config Page, the container will be restarted automatically if that's warranted.
+- If you restored a back up copy via the Web Config Page, you may have to manually restart the container as described below.

+##### Applying changes after manual edits

 - If you made a bunch of changes for the first time, you should restart the container.
-In the future, most updates to `planefence-config/planefence.config` will be picked up automatically
+- In the future, most updates to `planefence.config` will be picked up automatically.
+- Changes to `FEEDER_LAT`, `FEEDER_LONG`, `PF_SOCK30003HOST`, `PF_SOCK30003PORT`, or any of the units related parameters will require a container restart before they become effective.
-- You can restart the Planefence container by doing: `pushd /opt/adsb && docker compose up -d planefence --force-recreate && popd`
+- You can restart the Planefence container by doing: `docker restart planefence`

 ### Restarting and Updating